 Conclusion

-Remember to stay seated whenever possible, use your momentum to your advantage, and keep your body forward to maintain balance and control.
-With a bit of practice, you’ll be cycling up hills like a pro in no time!
+Stay seated when you can, use momentum wisely, and keep your body forward for balance and control.
+With time, you’ll be climbing like a pro.

 stayontrails